České Budějovice Basin

 The České Budějovice Basin (Českobudějovická pánev) is a structural basin and geomorphological mesoregion of the Czech Republic.
 It is located in the South Bohemian Region and it is named after the city of České Budějovice.
-It is known as a cultural landscape with numerous ponds.
+It is known as a cultural landscape with numerous fishponds.

 Geomorphology

 The České Budějovice Basin is one of the mesoregions of the South Bohemian Basins (the second being the Třeboň Basin) within the Bohemian Massif.
 It is further subdivided into the microregions of Putim Basin and Blata Basin.

 The basin is a tectonic depression limited mostly by distinctive fault slopes, filled with slightly undulating to flat relief at a height of 380–410 m above sea level, which is the result of erosion and denudation processes after the emptying of lakes in the Neogene.

 There are no significant peaks in the area.
 The highest hill is Vráže at 480 m above sea level, in the southern part of the territory.
 In the north there are the hills Skalský vrch at 476 m and Na Zámku at 463 m.